rhielab/3Dgenome/README.md

 -m output.RPKM.gz \
 -o output.pdf
 ```
-and also used to perform t-test.
 We used an Rscript ```t_test_4deeptools.R``` to perform t-test at the center of the signal between in-loop and not in-loop data.
-To use:

 ```
 Rscript t_test_4deeptools.R /PATH/TO/inloop.RPKM.gz /PATH/TO/notinloop.RPKM.gz
 ```
-It will print out the t-test result.

 ### 6B.
 Average chromatin accessibility levels (%) of active promoters, enhancers, insulators, and NDRs without features that are in loop vs those that are not in loop

+This panel plots were generated using Bis-tools (Lay et al, 2015, PMID: XXXX).
+Please refer this github page for more usage instruction of Bis-tools (https://github.com/dnaase/Bis-tools, PMID: XXX).
-This panel are generated using Bistools (Lay et al, 2015).
-Here we provide our example code to run Bistools.
-Basically, we used bistools to visualize NOMe-seq signal around interested sites (e.g. promoter, enhancer, insulator etc.) in density plot, average plot and heatmap.
-To make these graphs, the necessary input files are the ```HCG.bw```(DNA methylation) and ```GCH.bw```(chromatin accessibility), which are generated from NOMe-seq data using Bis-SNP ([Liu et al. 2012](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2012-13-7-r61)), as well as a ```.bed``` file (e.g. Histong Modification or CTCF narrowPeak file) which is used to specify the regions where you want to plot the signals.
+To make these graphs, the necessary input files, which are the ```HCG.bw```(DNA methylation) and ```GCH.bw```(chromatin accessibility), are generated from NOMe-seq data using Bis-SNP ([Liu et al. 2012](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2012-13-7-r61), PMID: XXX).

 To generate average plot:
 ```